AutoResearch/autora/docs/example.md

 y = 2 * X[:,0] + np.exp(5 * X[:,1])
 ```

 Now let us choose a prior over the primitives.
+In this case, we will use priors determined by Guimerà et al (2020).

 ```python
 prior = "Guimera2020"